pramod444/openg2p-deployment/kubernetes/esignet/README.md

 Source code for [OpenG2P eSignet](../../charts/esignet) helm chart.

-This installs eSignet along with all the required dependencies like SoftHSM, MOSIP's Artifactory (to pull jars & artifacts), PostgreSQL, etc.
-This installs Mock Identity System and eSignet's OIDC UI modules also.
+- Note: Till version 1.4.2, this helm chart used to install all dependencies of esignet along with it.
+The later versions only install eSignet, eSignet - UI (OIDC UI), and do NOT install the dependencies.
+The installation of dependencies is left to the user.

-Each of these dependencies can be disabled by setting the appropriate helm value.
-(Note: This doesn't install config server, it directly allows properties to be downloaded from git repos.
-See Parameters section below.)
+- Note: This doesn't install config server, it directly allows properties to be downloaded from git repos.
+(See Parameters section below.)

 This helm chart is a fork of [MOSIP eSignet](https://github.com/mosip/esignet/tree/master/helm) helm chart, and applies additional modifications to make it easier to install eSignet seperately.

 ## Standalone Installation

 This section describes steps to install eSignet on your K8s cluster, if not installing as part of OpenG2P Module.

+### Prerequisites

+- Install postgresql with name like _esignet-postgresql_ (Recommended: Use bitnami/postgresql helm chart.)
+- Install Kafka with name like _esignet-kafka_ (Recommended: Use bitnami/kafka helm chart.)
+- Install Redis with name like _esignet-redis_ (Recommended: Use bitnami/redis helm chart.)
+- Install Mock Identity System with name like _esignet-mock-identity-system_ (Recommended: Use openg2p/mock-identity-system helm chart.)

 ### Using Rancher